aws-samples/aws-get-started-workshop/content/_index.md

 # Get Started with AWS for Production Workloads

-This guide helps you establish an overall environment in AWS that is suitable for hosting your first few proof of value workloads in production.
+This guide helps you establish an initial environment in AWS that can help form the basis for hosting your first few proof of value workloads in production.

 {{% children showhidden="false" %}}